Thinking of solo travel but not sure where to start? START HERE!

 Slum tourism has been around since Victorian times, when wealthy Londoners trudged down to the East End for a view.
 The end of apartheid in South Africa fueled a more politically-oriented type of 'township tour' while Rocinha has been receiving tourists for years - some 50,000 a year now.

-In India, the release of the movie Slumdog Millionnaire created space for even more slum tours.
-In Nairobi, enterprising Kenyans are guiding tourists on Kibera slum tours, one of the world's better-known urban slums with a population of one million inhabitants.
+In India, the release of the movie Slumdog Millionnaire created space for even more slums of India tours.
+In Nairobi, enterprising Kenyans are guiding tourists on Kibera slum tours, one of the better-known urban slums (and one of the world’s bigger slum areas) with a population of one million inhabitants.

 The voyeur aspect of slum tourism makes me intensely uneasy.

-Imagine a busload of foreign visitors traipsing down your street, peering into your house, take a selfie in front of your door...
-Yet that's exactly what happens on some slum tours, often labeled poverty tourism, pity tours, ghetto tourism, reality tours or even poorism - there is no dearth of labels.
+Imagine a busload of foreign visitors traipsing down your street, peering into your house, taking a selfie in front of your door… Yet that’s exactly what happens on some township tourism slum tours, often labeled poverty tourism, pity tours, ghetto tourism, reality tours or even poorism – there is no dearth of labels.

 Why slum tourism is bad (or can be):organized slum visits have come under harsh criticism, particularly as they become more popular.